Trudy Kerr

 Trudy Kerr (born 3 January 1963) is an Australian-born jazz musician, teacher, radio presenter and label owner.
 Since 1997 she has released ten studio albums and a compilation album, Contemplation (January 2015).
 Kerr has performed concerts in the UK, continental Europe, East Asia and Australia.
-She resides in Beckenham with her husband, Geoff Gascoyne, a fellow jazz musician who plays double bass.
+She resides in Malta with her husband, Geoff Gascoyne, a fellow jazz musician who plays double bass.

 Biography

 Trudy Kerr's first gigs were in Brisbane clubs in 1980, at the age of 17, after she completed secondary schooling.
 Initially performing cover versions of adult contemporary music she adopted a jazz style after hearing Chaka Khan on the album, Echoes of an Era (January 1982).
 Kerr performed along the east coast of Australia and toured East Asia.
 In 1990 she moved to the United Kingdom to continue her music career.
 She completed a postgraduate jazz course at the Guildhall School of Music during 1994 to 1995.
 In 1995 Kerr met Geoff Gascoyne, a fellow jazz musician who plays various bass guitars (double bass, acoustic bass, electric bass) and is a sometime backing vocalist.
 The couple married in January 2002, and reside in Beckenham.
 In 1995 she started regularly appearing at Ronnie Scott's Jazz Club in London, including supporting Monty Alexander, which led to recording sessions in April 1997.

 In October 1997 Kerr issued her debut album, Sweet Dreams, on FMR Records.
 It was produced by Trevor Taylor with session musicians including Mark Fletcher on drums and percussion, Andy Hamill on basses (acoustic, electric, double), Mark Johns on guitar, David O'Higgins on tenor saxophone and Phil Peskett on piano.
 AllMusic's Dave Nathan declared that Kerr "gives an honest and ardent rendition of all the tunes (both ballads and up-tempo numbers) she sings, showing great respect for the lyrics."
 Ian Carr, in The Rough Guide to Jazz, described her vocals "[she] is superbly versatile and can handle any kind of song with total conviction."
 By 1998 Kerr had performed at continental European concerts in Turkey and the Netherlands.